Evaluating the Tradeoff Between Abstractiveness and Factuality in Abstractive Summarization: Abstractiveness-Factuality Tradeoff

-\paragraph{$\mu$FactH and $\mu$QAGS.} We characterize the tradeoff on any decoding ouput using a weighted average between factuality and abstractiveness, $(\phi F + A)/(\phi+1)$.
-To measure abstractiveness $A$, we use \mint; to measure factuality $F$, we use either human-measured factuality or an automatic metric with [0,1] range like QAGS, resulting in abstractiveness-adjusted factuality metrics $\mu$FactH and $\mu$QAGS.
-We give factuality twice as much weight, since low factuality can have large negative impact \cite{Zellers2019Defending}, setting $\phi$ to 2.
+We give factuality a higher weight, since factual semantic representation of the input is a fundamental requirement for summarization and low factuality can have negative societal impact \cite{Zellers2019Defending}, while abstractiveness is a desirable stylistic property.
+When two measures are combined into one comprehensive evaluation metric there is no \textit{a priori} correct mixture weight; we follow common practice to give the more important measure twice the weight \cite{kohonen-etal-2010-semi,li-etal-2020-context-aware,preuss-etal-2021-automatically,opitz-frank-2021-towards} and set $\phi$ to 2.
 By this definition, a system whose factuality decreases by $x$ units, as compared to another system, must make up for the lost factuality by $2x$ units in abstractiveness to get the same score.
 When two systems have the same factuality, the score prefers the one with higher abstractiveness.